TheIoTLearningInitiative/InternetOfThingsCloud/documentation/OpenStackIntel.md

 # ClearLinux

+> Clear Linux OS for Intel Architecture is focused on the Cloud.
+Our aim was not to make yet another general-purpose Linux distribution; sometimes lean-and-fast is better than big-and-universal [Homepage]()

 ## Cloud Integrated Advanced Orchestrator

 > Cloud Integrated Advanced Orchestrator (ciao) is a new workload scheduler designed to address limitations in current cloud OS projects.
 Ciao provides a lightweight, fully TLS-based, minimal Config, workload-agnostic, easily updateable, optimized-for-speed scheduler, currently optimized for Openstack [Ciao](https://clearlinux.org/ciao)